-The directors will usually decide at a meeting when and where the next meeting will be.
+The directors will usually decide at a Directors meeting when and where the next Directors meeting will be held.

-A director can call a meeting by giving reasonable notice to all the other directors.
+The chairperson or two member directors can call a meeting by giving reasonable notice to all the other directors.

 5.17 Quorum for directors' meetings